 Why I wrote this book.

-It starts with Disney… that beautiful, romantic illusion of love that ruins a girl forever.
+It starts with sweet romantic dreams created by famous cartoon film makers… that give us that beautiful, romantic illusion of love… that ruins a girl forever.

 We dream of princes when we are six and by the time we are sixteen we have shifted into tall, dark, handsome, kind and sexy – all bundled into one.
 Yikes!
 But we set ourselves up for a fall, for these perfect men do not exist.
 Let me hasten to write ~ and nor do perfect women.